How to Enable GZIP Compression for WordPress

 Before using either mod, you need to make a backup of your .htaccess file and ensure that the module mod_filter is on your server, or a 500 error may occur.

 Keep Learning with WP Engine

-Reducing the size of your website’s pages can boost page speed and overall performance.
+Reducing the size of your website’s pages can reduce loading times and boost overall performance.
 GZIP compression can enable this reduction, but only when it is enabled.